midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 DApps include applications with a user interface, like a web app or a mobile app.
 They can also have only a command-line interface.
 There can also be general "DApp-like" tools that can interact more generically with a contract.
-And example of such a tool is the *Node Toolkit* that we've built, which allows deploying contracts without writing any JS code and making transactions without any extra JS code beyond providing implementations of any required witnesses.
+An example of such a tool is the *Node Toolkit* that we've built, which allows deploying contracts without writing any JS code and making transactions without any extra JS code beyond providing implementations of any required witnesses.

 All of these are collectively called "DApps" below.

-**A contract's constructor is invoked from JS code in a DApp.**
+**A. A contract's constructor is invoked from JS code in a DApp.**
 It can be passed an already deployed contract address and so the contract can be configured with its contract dependencies before deployment.

-**It's not specified how the JS constructor verifies the static type of the contract dependencies.**
+**B. It's not specified how the JS constructor verifies the static type of the contract dependencies.**
 A deployed contract address does not necessarily implement a subtype of the required contract type.
 We could verify that it has all of (and perhaps more than) the expected exported circuits.
 We could verify that the verifier keys (vks) are expected ones, but this does not allow configuration with an arbitrary subtype of a contract type.
 The code (verifier keys) for exported circuits must match exactly.

-**When you interact with a deployed contract, you provide your own witnesses.**
+**C. When you interact with a deployed contract, you provide your own witnesses.**
 The deployed contract can depend on witnesses, which are not deployed on chain with the contract.
 Instead, your DApp can configure them with its own witness implementations.
 This is not a (new) security hole, it's the Midnight computational model.
 Witness return values will be verified to match the constraints expected by the contract.

-**When a DApp makes a cross-contract call, it must have the JS implementation available.**
+**D. When a DApp makes a cross-contract call, it must have the JS implementation available.**
 Contract dependencies are available as Compact source code, and compiled when the contract is compiled.
 The DApp therefore has a JS implementation of the dependent contract available.

-**The DApp must fetch a snapshot of the dependent contract state.**
+**E. The DApp must fetch a snapshot of the dependent contract state.**
 A DApp executes a transaction off chain using a snapshot of the public state.
 For dependent contract calls, the DApp must have fetched a snapshot of the dependent contract's state.
 This is assumed to be fetched using the address of the called contract.

 Given the contract state and the JS code, we can execute the cross-contract call in the DApp.

-**When a cross-contract call is provem, the ZKIR code and prover key is available to the DApp.**
+**F. When a cross-contract call is proven, the ZKIR code and prover key is available to the DApp.**
 As part of constructing a transaction, the DApp uses the circuit's prover key and a representation of the circuit in the form of a ZKIR circuit, to prove that the circuit was run with private witness values.
 The ZKIR circuit and prover keys are produced by the Compact compiler, and they are available to a DApp in the same way that the JS code is.

-**Dependent proofs are constructed separately.**
+**G. Dependent proofs are constructed separately.**
 Because the call graph is not fixed, we did not (cannot) inline the called circuit's ZKIR representation into the calling circuit's ZKIR representation.
 The system is designed to prove the dependent called computation separately, and to use a dependent "communication commitment" to prove the calling computation.

-**A transaction contains a sequence of transitively dependent proofs.**
+**H. A transaction contains a sequence of transitively dependent proofs.**
-Presumably these are verified separately on chain, and the entire transaction atomically succeeds when all of the dependent ones do.
+Presumably these are verified separately on chain, and the entire transaction atomically succeeds or fails depending on the dependent transactions.

 ## 3. Dynamic Cross-Contract Calls